Tasty, tender meatballs made without bread, breadcrumbs and egg.

 - Place the meat in a large bowl.
 Add the potatoes, onion and seasoning.
 Crush the garlic through a garlic press and add it to the meat.

-- Form the meat into meatballs, then roll them in brown rice flour.
+- Form the meat into balls, then roll them in brown rice flour.

 - Fry the meatballs in hot oil.
 Turn the heat down to a low setting and turn the meatballs every 3–4 minutes to make sure they are thoroughly fried.
 Frying time depends on the size of meatballs.
 It takes at least 15 minutes even for small meatballs to be ready.